Hypertrace and entropy gap characterizations of property (T) for $\mathrm{II}_1$ factors: Proofs of the main results

 (v) $\Rightarrow$ (vi) is clear. \\

 (vi) $\Rightarrow$ (i) is \cite[Theorem 6.2]{DP20}. \end{proof}

-Note that even $M=L(\Gamma)$ for some ICC countable discrete group $\Gamma$, the von Neumann algebra $\CA$ we construct above is not necessarily a crossed product $L(\Gamma\car X)$ for some nonsingular action $\Gamma \car (X,\nu_X)$.
-Hence the proof for the noncommutative case does not recover a proof for the classical case.
+Note that even $M=L(\Gamma)$ for some ICC countable discrete group $\Gamma$, the von Neumann algebra $\CA$ we construct above is not necessarily a crossed product $L(\Gamma\curvearrowright X)$ for some nonsingular action $\Gamma \curvearrowright (X,\nu_X)$.
+Hence the proof for the noncommutative case does not recover a proof for the classical case of groups, i.e., \cite[Corollary 7.5]{AIM21}.

-The following corollary shows that for a non-property (T) $\mathrm{II}_1$ factor, we can ask the almost central vectors to be tracial.
+Let $(M,\tau)$ be a tracial von Neumann algebra and $H$ be a $M$-bimodule.
+Recall that a vector $\xi\in H$ is \textbf{left $M$-tracial} if $\langle x\xi,\xi\rangle=\tau(x)$ for any $x\in M$; \textbf{right $M$-tracial} if $\langle \xi x,\xi\rangle=\tau(x)$ for any $x\in M$; \textbf{$M$-tracial} if it is both left and right $M$-tracial.
+The following corollary shows that a non-property (T) $\mathrm{II}_1$ factor admits a bimodule that has almost central tracial vectors (instead of just unit or subtracial vectors) but no non-zero central vector.

 \begin{corollary} Let $(M,\tau)$ be a separable $\mathrm{II}_1$ factor without property (T).
 Then there exists a $M$-bimodule $K$ such that \begin{itemize} \item [(1)]There exists a separable semi-finite von Neumann algebra $\CA$ such that $M\subset \CA$ and $_M K_M={_M L^2(\CA)_M}$; \item[(2)] $K$ is weakly mixing; \item[(3)] There exists a sequence of almost central unit vectors $(\xi_n)$ in $K$ such that each $\xi_n$ is (left and right) tracial. \end{itemize} \end{corollary}